cjekel/tindetheus/README.rst

    thanks to charlesduponpon.
 Add like\_folder command line option to create al/like and al/dislike folders based on the historically liked and disliked profiles.
 Allows quick access to asses model quality.
 -  2019/04/29 Version 0.4.1.
-Fix issue where line endings
-   (':raw-latex:`\n`') were causing authentication failure.
+Fix issue where line endings that were causing authentication failure.
 Fix handling of config.txt.
 -  2018/12/02 Version 0.4.0.
 New validate function to apply your tindetheus model to a new dataset.
 See README on how to use this function.
 Fix issues with lossy integer conversions.
 Some other small